PyEnSight/ANSYS Omniverse Interface#

 EnSight 2025 R1 user-defined tool.
 It allows one to select a

-target URI in Omniverse and the details of a gRPC connection
+target directory and the details of a gRPC connection

 to a running EnSight.
 For example, if one launches EnSight with